ZuckermanBrain/kilosort-cli/README.md

 # kilosort2-cli

-A simple wrapper script setup that facilitates running Kilosort2 on a batch cluster (e.g. PBS, SLURM)
+A simple wrapper script setup that facilitates running Kilosort2 on a batch cluster (e.g. PBS, SLURM).